t-veera/mini-plm/README.md

 ### 🎨 User Interface
 - **Flexible Split Layout**: Adjustable panels for file browsing and preview
 - **Right-Click Controls**:
-  - Delete stages/iterations by right-clicking
+  - Delete stages/iterations by right-clicking on ⛩️ FaToriiGate or 🥁 FaDrumSteelpan icons
   - Add file metadata by right-clicking on files
 - **No User Management**: Open access system (user-specific features coming in next update)